 As we continue to monitor the COVID-19 situation in Calhoun County, our number one priority remains the health, safety and well-being of our staff, volunteers, and community we serve.

 The United Way of Calhoun County office is currently closed.
-We will tentatively reopen on Monday, April 6; however, this could change depending on recommendations by our government and health officials.
 During this time, our staff will be practicing social distancing and working remotely.
 We will remain accessible via email (email@example.com) or phone (361-552-3630).

 5 Things You Can Do To Fight the Corona Crisis